karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Classes/ResourceHasTagApi/deleteResourceHasTagByTagId.md

-ResourceHasTagApi::deleteResourceHasTagByTagId — Deletes the resourceHasTag identified by the given tag_id.
+ResourceHasTagApi::deleteResourceHasTagByTagId — Deletes the resource has tag rows having the given tag id.